schadenfreude-suite/browser-extension/README.md

-# browser-extension
+# firefox-extension
-Browser extension for querying requests to the proxy server.
+Firefox browser extension for querying requests to the proxy server.